Liccium Developer Portal

 The .well-known/did.json file connects your domain with a Decentralized Identifier (DID) and exposes the public key used to sign declarations.
 This enables verifiers to confirm that the same entity controls both the cryptographic key and the domain used in your Liccium declarations.

-A DID document is a JSON-LD file containing one or more cryptographic public keys and metadata linked to a Decentralized Identifier.
-With did, it provides a trust anchor by allowing anyone to look up the key at a well-known location on your domain.
+What is a DID Document?
+A DID (Decentralized Identifier) document is a JSON-LD document that contains cryptographic keys and other metadata associated with a decentralized identifier.
+In the context of did:web, it enables domain-based identity verification and allows anyone to look up the key at a well-known location on your domain.

 Prerequisites